 Yesterday, as I watched our fallen officer be honored, a war raged inside of me.

 I kept thinking to myself … how incredibly sad that this firefighter received no heroic recognition of how he risked his life for others.
 There was no acknowledgment for how he lived; instead, a quiet goodbye on how he died.
 I can only imagine the shame, guilt, pain, confusion, and anger that is confronting the family.
 I know nothing of the firefighter that chose to end his life last week… but make no mistake… he was a hero.

 AND …though not mentioned in any newspaper or television station, a war Vet somewhere else took her own life and none of you know that hero’s name.

 Those in our Armed Forces who’ve laid their lives down for the very ground and freedom we have live silently with shame and fight battles few can understand.
 Why do we allow for this?

 This raises the question: what makes someone a hero?
 Is it how they die?
 Or is it how they choose to live their lives?
 Or perhaps, it is both?

 As you read this, you might question why I consider a firefighter a hero despite the fact that he took his own life.
 You may even be wondering who I am.

 Days that change everything-

 On August 11th, 2004, this world lost two precious lives.
-I lost my husband and my twin daughter that day, but so often overlooked were all the heroes that were on scene and behind the scenes to save my other two daughters.
+I lost my husband and my twin daughter that day, but so often overlooked where all the heroes that were on the scene and behind the scenes to save my other two daughters.